janeczku/rancher-kpatch/README.md

 1. `build-original.sh`, which rebuilds the kernel source used for RancherOS v0.7.0 with DEBUG_INFO on, *You need to* commit the resulting container image (35GB): `docker commit <dapper-container> rancherbuild/os-kernel:linux-4.4.21-rancher-debug`
 2. `build-kpatch.sh`, which then uses that build to create a kpatch module, and then builds a small ubuntu based container that when run in privileged mode will load the kernel patch module.

+> *NOTE:* the `build-original.sh` script uses an unreleased feature of `dapper` (`--keep`: don't delete the dapper container at the end of the build), so you need to use the version in this repository.